-The quality of your furniture should determine how you price it.
-The quality and condition of furniture is more important than its uniqueness.
+In general, the quality and condition of furniture are more important than its uniqueness.
 A customer will happily pay a better price for a well-made piece.
-An antique that is in bad condition might not do as well.
+An antique that is in bad condition might not be viewed as valuable.

 It's usually easier to sell smaller pieces of used furniture, so you might look to make a little more profit here.
-Smaller items are easily transported and fit into most homes
+Smaller items are easily transported and fit into most homes.